ccicconetti/netsquid/README.md

 # Code

-The code assumes version 0.9.8 of Netsquid and has been tested with Python 3.6.9 on Linux (Ubuntu 18.04) and Python 3.7.6 on Mac OS X.
+The library assumes version 0.9.8 of Netsquid and has been tested with Python 3.6.9 on Linux (Ubuntu 18.04) and Python 3.7.6 on Mac OS X.

+The source code is formatted using [black](https://github.com/psf/black).

 ## Dependencies